Download eBooks & Wiring Diagrams (FREE)

 Hiking Acatenango: Day Trip vs Overnight Hike

-Hiking Acatenango as a day trip is only for people who are on a time crunch, tight budget, or who very much dislike camping.
+Hiking Acatenango as a day trip is only for people on a time crunch, tight budget, or dislike camping.

 If you are interested in hiking Acatenango, and your budget allows, we highly recommend visiting Acatenango overnight and camping at basecamp.

-Yes, it is absolutely possible to hike Acatenango without a tour guide and by yourself.
-First you’ll need to decide if you want to hike Acatenango as a day hike or as an overnight hike.
+Yes, hiking Acatenango alone without a tour guide is absolutely possible.
+First, you must decide whether to hike Acatenango as a day or overnight hike.

 Acatenango Day Hike